otterdev-io/jet-cdk/packages/jet/README.md

 npm install @jet-cdk/jet
 ```
 ## Setup
-In your cdk app main file, add a `JetCoreStack`, and configure it with the stages you want to deploy.
+In your cdk app main file, create a `JetCore`, and configure it with the stages you want to deploy.
 If a stage has `{user}` in the name, the token will be replaced with the user's name from their configuration, which is initially pulled from IAM, or their os username.
+The stacks will be listed by the cdk as <Core id>/<stage>/<stack id>

 ```ts
 // bin/my-app.ts